The Color Of Genius: Saul Leiter

 Sure, Leiter’s photographs are from a different age; Kodachrome is gone and the people in Brooklyn don’t look like that anymore.
 But I think, even if we somehow had access to a time machine, we would still find that Saul Leiter’s eye is unique.
 His gift is being able to see beyond reflections, through doors and car windows, through the rain and snow, to find the perfect composition amidst multiple potential subjects in a split second.
 The wonderful balance of art and technique that something that very few can even imitate, let alone perfect.
 Leiter’s work reinforces that photographs are important in that they are able elevate us, not only in the making of them, but also in the viewing.
 Photographs, good photographs, can take us beyond merely witnessing a place or an event, they connect us all in a common visual language.

-If looking at Saul Leiter’s photographs have inspired you, take 15 minutes or so and watch this talk/interview he gave in February of this year in Hamburg, Germany.
+If looking at Saul Leiter’s photographs have inspired you, take 15 minutes or so and watch this talk/interview he gave in February of 2013 in Hamburg, Germany.
 Brilliant.